Practical Rx Training - London 6-7 October 2015 Book now!

 Timeout

-We have considered handling timeout exceptions previously in the chapter on Flow control.
-The Timeout extension method allows us terminate the sequence with an error if we do not receive any notifications for a given period.
+The Timeout operator method allows us terminate a sequence with an error if the source does not produce any notifications for a given period.
 We can either specify the period as a sliding window with a TimeSpan, or as an absolute time that the sequence must complete by providing a DateTimeOffset.

 public static IObservable<TSource> Timeout<TSource>(